 Every family has a recipe handed down from generation to generation that includes some unusual ingredients, such as using Coca-Cola to glaze a ham or mayonnaise on a grilled cheese sandwich.
 But this particular secret ingredient might just take the, well, cake.
 For almost a hundred years, there's been a secret ingredient in spice cake that makes it creamy and tangy: tomato soup.

-Tomato soup cake uses a can of Campbell's condensed tomato soup in a basic spice cake, which creates a delicious, moist cake.
+Tomato soup cake is a Depression era cake that uses a can of Campbell's condensed tomato soup in a basic spice cake, which creates a delicious, moist cake.
 How does it taste, though?
-This vintage cake has stayed popular for a reason, and using tomatoes in a baked good isn't all that surprising (think tomato pie), plus some international cuisines combine tomato with ground cinnamon and ground cloves (think Indian curry).
+This vintage mystery cake has stayed popular for a reason, and using tomatoes in a baked good isn't all that surprising (think tomato pie), plus some international cuisines combine tomato with ground cinnamon and ground cloves (think Indian curry).
+It's ideal for a birthday cake or party cake, and although you may be hesitant trying it for the first time, you won't be disappointed.

 The Origins of the Secret Ingredient